jmacthefatcat/game-list/_games/tomb-raider-shadow.md

 ---
-title: Tomb Raider: Shadow of The Tomb Raider
+title: Tomb Raider - Shadow of The Tomb Raider
 platform: Xbox One
 ---